xianghui/javascript101/content/lessons/1-4-scoping.md

 #### What exactly is a `const`?

-After seeing the effect of `const` above, it is important explain what exactly is the effect of a `const`.
-Which of the following option(s) do you think is/are possible way(s) to describe it:
+After seeing the effect of `const` above, it is important to examine what exactly is a `const`.
+Which of the following option(s) do you think is/are possible way(s) to describe it?

 1. It is a variable where its values is immutable (i.e. its value cannot be changed)